choutkaj/bindcurve/README.md

 # Plot your curves from the IC50_results dataframe
 bc.plot(input_data, IC50_results)

-# Just use matplotlib to your desired settings and show the plot
+# Just use matplotlib to set up show the plot
 plt.xlabel("your x label")
 plt.ylabel("your y label")
 plt.xscale("log")